nerves-networking/vintage_net/README.md

 `VintageNet` takes a different approach to networking from `nerves_network`.
 It supports calling "old school" Linux utilities like `ifup` and `ifdown` to configure networks.
-While this isn't ideal, some network configurations are only documented for Linux systems and this can be a huge timesaver for getting an unusual network configuration working. `VintageNet` supports a migration path to pulling configuration back into Elixir piecemeal.
-Additionally, `VintageNet` doesn't attempt to make incremental modifications to configurations.
+While this has many limitations, it can be a timesaver for migrating a known working Linux setup to Nerves.
+After that you can change the setup to call the `ip` command directly and supervise the daemons that you may need with [MuonTrap](https://github.com/fhunleth/muontrap).
+And from there you can replace C implementations with Elixir and Erlang ones if you desire.

+Another important difference is that `VintageNet` doesn't attempt to make incremental modifications to configurations.
 It completely tears down an interface's connection and then brings up new configurations in a fresh state.
-Network reconfiguration is assumed to be an infrequent event so while this can cause a hiccup in the network connectivity, it removes most of the state machine code that made `nerves_network` hard to maintain.
+Network reconfiguration is assumed to be an infrequent event so while this can cause a hiccup in the network connectivity, it removes state machine code that made `nerves_network` hard to maintain.

 ## Installation